 Vagrant species refers to occasional records of species in NSW that are outside their normal distribution or habitat.

 The Committee considers that vagrant species should not be included in the Schedule of NSW threatened species.

 - Grey-headed Albatross – Thalassarche chrysostoma (PDF 69KB)

 - Flatback Turtle – Natator depressus (PDF 161KB)

 Data Deficient species

-Species may also be assessed as Data Deficient.
+Species with insufficient conservation status research may also be assessed as Data Deficient.

 More information about Data Deficient species not listed.

 More information about Pre-2017 assessment and review reports